-The Soft Matter Group in the School of Physics at Georgia Tech is at the interface between colloidal physics, nano-science, granular materials and hydrodynamics.
-We combine experiments at different lenght scales and theory to explore a range of scientific and thechonoligcal relevant topics such as the intimate mechanisms of the dynamics of fluid interfaces from the macroscopic down to the molecular level, the physics of liquid crystal materials in curved spaces, soft particles in complex fuilds, and self-assembly under confinement.
-The Soft Matter Group at Georgia Tech has a strong focus in basic science, which is constantly coupled with technological challanges including the development of new instrumentation, and new nano- and micro-fabrication methods.
+The Soft Matter Group in the School of Physics at Georgia Tech is at the interface between colloidal physics, nano-science, granular materials, and hydrodynamics.
+We combine experiments at different length scales and theory to explore a range of scientifically and technologically relevant topics such as the intimate mechanisms of the dynamics of fluid interfaces from the macroscopic down to the molecular level, the physics of liquid crystal materials in curved spaces, soft particles in complex fuilds, and self-assembly under confinement.
+The Soft Matter Group at Georgia Tech has a strong focus in basic science, which is constantly coupled with technological challenges including the development of new instrumentation and new nano- and micro-fabrication methods.

 The biomechanics of locomotion of organisms and robots on and within complex materials.
 Physics of granular media.

 My research integrates my work in...

 |Goldman Lab Website (contains up-to-date info on publications, news, CV, etc)

 Soft Condensed Matter Physics; Geometry of Materials; Applied Mathematics; Materials Engineering; Nonlinear Elasticity

 Experimental condensed matter physics, charge transfer in oxide semiconductors

 |I have a broad range of interests in soft condensed matter physics and adjacent fields like statistical physics, physics of living systems and hard...